ky4ds/ky4ds.github.io/_posts/2021-06-18-dipole-trap-construction.md

 I construct loading coils by winding RF David Flexweave insulated antenna wire around PVC couplers.
-Magnet wire is cheaper and can be wound into tight coils for higher inductance, but flex weave requires far less strength and the result is a neater coil.
-The coils are wound with 14awg.
+Magnet wire may be cheaper and can be wound into tight coils for higher inductance, but flex weave requires far less strength, and the result is a neater coil (easier to reproduce).
+I generally wind the coils with 14awg.

 Speaker wire is a cheaper option for winding coils and should be about as easy to work with as flex weave.